ministryofjustice/moj-design-system/README.md

 #### Unzip the design system and move it

-Unzip the design system you downloaded - you should end up with a folder called `moj-design-system-master`.
+Unzip the design system you downloaded - you should end up with a folder called `mojdt-design-system-master`.

 Rename the folder to something descriptive for your local version.
-For this guide, we’ll use `moj-design-system`.
+For this guide, we’ll use `mojdt-design-system`.

 Move the folder into your `Projects` folder.